shade-tree-software/GroceryList/README.md

 # grocery_list
-A Node.js all for creating grocery lists
+A Node.js app for creating grocery lists